Description

 A pioneering housing project

-This revolutionary energy-efficient design uses a classic rectangular floor plan, whose compactness contributes to its performance.
-Removable partitions allow the interior space to be modulated, for great flexibility of use.
+This groundbreaking energy design is based on a classic rectangular plan, whose compactness contributes to its performance.
+Movable partitions make it possible to adapt the interior layout, offering great flexibility of use.

 Between innovation and tradition